fbpx

 On one hand, there is recognition that offsetting represents an opportunity to achieve important conservation gains by integrating the true environmental and social costs of biodiversity loss into development decisions.

-On the other, there is understandable concern that if the policy is poorly conceived, implemented or enforced, offsetting could undermine existing protections and open the door to further loss.
+On the other, if offsetting is poorly conceived, implemented or enforced, it will undermine existing protections and lead to further loss.

 What we are doing

-Our goal has been to ensure that as conservation offsetting moves forward in Ontario it truly benefits the natural world and affected communities.
+Our goal is to ensure that as conservation offsetting moves forward in Ontario it truly benefits the natural world and affected communities.
 We aim to enhance our collective understanding of both the risks and the benefits so that these can be accounted for in conservation offsetting projects and policy.